Tennis-Penpix of the top women's contenders at Wimbledon

-June 30 Penpix of the top women's contenders at the 2017 Wimbledon Championships:
+June 30 (Reuters) - Penpix of the top women's contenders at the 2017 Wimbledon Championships:

 Angelique Kerber (Germany)